 Setnor’s Baker Artists Program creates opportunities for students to learn from and connect with music professionals in a residency program.
 The Baker Artists Program is made possible by support frp, the Dexter F. & Dorothy H. Baker Foundation.
 The program’s residency component brings leading performers, educational scholars, composers, and industry leaders to campus.

 Music has always been a global phenomenon, and at the Setnor School of Music, we believe global study experiences are important for students in order to help them prepare for their life and career in the music world.
 The global opportunities are designed specifically for music majors to help them get the most out of the experience and to complete their coursework without interruption to graduation timelines.
-Visit SU Abroad or VPA Study Abroad Programs for more information.
+Visit Syracuse Abroad or VPA Global for more information.

 Semester-long programs are available in:

-The Gilbert Week: NYC Seminar for Music Professions is a week-long immersion program in New York City for students in the Setnor School of Music.
+The Gilbert Week Seminar for Music Professions is a week-long immersion program for students in the Setnor School of Music.
 Students learn about career opportunities in music by meeting and learning from arts professionals and visiting some of the world’s leading performing arts institutions and organizations.
-Gilbert Week is held during Spring Break and is generously supported by Dennis ’73 and Nancy Gilbert ’74.
+Gilbert Week is held during Spring Break and is generously supported by Dennis ’73 and Nancy Gilbert ’74..